zainabx78/tech501-week2/Notes/3-subnet-architecture.md

 - Subnet: Private subnet
 - ** No public Ip address.**
 - Allow only SSH port access.
+- Because it's in a private subnet with no public IP, had to use an image which already had mongodb installed!

 ## Creating an app VM from the app image:
 - Name: tech501-zainab-in-3-subnet-sparta-app-vm